Spotify, Apple Music and 4 more: What's the best music app for you?

 Amazon Music Unlimited

-Amazon Music Unlimited is the "grown-up" version of Amazon Prime Music that Prime subscribers get for "free."
+Amazon Music Unlimited is the "grown-up" version of Amazon Prime Music, which Prime subscribers get for "free."
 It offers a greatly expanded catalog for an extra outlay per month.
 Rather than focusing on the cutting edge of music as some others here do, the Amazon music service features recommended playlists and radio stations that are grouped around artists you've already listened to.

 The Good